romantech/bezier-curve/README.md

 ...
 ```

 A Bézier curve is a mathematical curve used in computer graphics to represent smooth curves, defined by a set of points called control points.
 Given `n` control points, a Bézier curve of degree `n-1` can be created.
+Image via [JavaScript Info](https://ko.javascript.info/bezier-curve#ref-1312).

 ![bezier-curves.png](/public/images/bezier-curves.png)